-Consoli Consolidated
+Consolidated

 2009 2008

 US\$ US\$

-34,264
+Consulting fees paid to a director 34,264

 The Company's Chairman, Mr. Bradley, is also the chairman of the unlisted local, Australian subsidiary of HSBC plc, a lender to the Group under its term and revolver bank loans (see Note 17).
 Terms under the bank loans are at arms length.